 Latest Environmental News

-On July 21, 2022 the migratory monarch butterfly was officially listed as "Endangered" on the Red List of Endangered Species by the International Union for Conservation of Nature (IUCN).
+On July 21, 2022 the migratory monarch butterfly was officially listed as "Endangered" on the Red List of Threatened Species by the International Union for Conservation of Nature (IUCN).
 See full details here.
 Although this is an important step for monarch conservation and recognition, this listing has nothing to do with listing under the Endangered Species Act (ESA), which offers federal protection.
 A final ruling for the listing of monarch butterflies by the US Fish and Wildlife Service is scheduled for 2024.